Types of Florida health insurance

 - People who qualify for additional Silver level subsidies that help pay for health insurance.

-- Those who want to pay low premiums but want to avoid the out-of-pocket costs found in a Bronze plan.
+- Those who want to pay low premiums but avoid out-of-pocket costs found in a Bronze plan.

 Gold level